 The two captives managed a clumsy jog, and Boba Fett urged them on.
-But as they approached another curve
+But as they approached another curve in the corridor, Lando caught a flash of bright color.
+More pirates!

 "Stop!"
 Boba Fett barked, his voice sounding doubly harsh because of the mechanical speakers.